kubernetes-sigs/kueue/cmd/importer/README.md

 - The LocalQueues involved in the import are using an existing ClusterQueue.
 - The ClusterQueues involved have at least one ResourceGroup using an existing ResourceFlavor.
 This ResourceFlavor is used when the importer creates the admission for the created workloads.

-The are two ways the mapping from a pod to a local queue can be specified:
+The are two ways the mapping from a pod to a LocalQueue can be specified:

 #### Simple mapping